The simplest method for tracking Google Ad campaigns in Close CRM

 1. Captures all traffic

-Attributer also sends data on visitors that arrive through other channels like referral, direct, organic social, organic paid, etc.
+On top of capturing data on leads that come from your Google Ads, Attributer also sends data on visitors that arrive through other channels like Paid Social, Organic Social, Organic Search, etc.

-With this, you will be able to see where ALL your leads and customers originate from by simply running reports in your CRM.
+With this, you will be able to see where ALL your leads and customers, not just those from your Google Ads.

 2. Remembers the data

-Attributer works differently as it keeps the UTM parameters in a cookie in the user’s browser.
-So no matter what page the user completes a form on, the UTM parameters will always be sent through.
+Attributer works differently though.
+It keeps the UTM parameters in a cookie in the user’s browser, so no matter what page the user completes a form on, the UTM parameters will always be sent through.

 3. Provides cleaner data